kanbanyte/sepa/assessments/srs.md

 To achieve this, the system should have the following functionality:
 * **Real-time Object Detection, Processing, and Analysis:**\
 The system should be able to handle real-time object detection, processing, and analysis to ensure accuracy and speed.
+This involves the use of advanced computer vision algorithms, such as deep learning networks, to detect and recognize objects in the cobot's environment.
+The system should be able to process the detected objects quickly and accurately to enable the cobot to perform its pick and place tasks efficiently.
 * **Object Location Data Communication:**\
 The system should be able to communicate the object location data to the cobot.
+This involves the development of a communication protocol that enables the cobot to receive the location data of the objects that it needs to pick up and place.
+The system should be able to communicate this data to the cobot in a format that the cobot can understand and act upon.
 * **Continuous Learning and Adaptation:**\
 The system should have the ability to continuously learn and adapt to novel objects and locations.
+This involves the development of machine learning algorithms that enable the system to learn from its experiences and improve its performance over time.
+The system should be able to adapt to new objects and locations by updating its object recognition and location detection algorithms.
 * **Autonomous Systems:**\
 The system should perform tasks independently without human interaction.
+This involves the development of a software architecture that enables the system to operate autonomously, without the need for human intervention.
+The system should be able to detect and handle abnormal scenarios, such as object slippage and collision detection.
+Alongside this, it should function as an end-to-end system ensuring that human involvement is minimal.

 # Non-Functional (Quality) Requirements
 Non-functional (quality) requirements are critical to ensure the success of Project 24.